ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned fixing tree balance after an insert operation.
 - Learned hashmaps and hash functions.
 - Learned implementing insert and get for a hashmap.
+- Learned resizing a hashmap as it grows.